-The Spanish Mediterranean Coast has the finest climate in West Europe, dry summers and mild winters.
-You will find wonderful people and culture, with exceptional warm beaches combined with an ever improving infrastructure and other amenities and facilities along the coastline of Costa Blanca, Costa de Almería and Costa del Sol.
+The Spanish Mediterranean Coast has the finest climate in West Europe, with dry summers and mild winters.
+You will find wonderful people and culture, with exceptional warm beaches combined with an ever-improving infrastructure and other amenities and facilities along the coastline of Costa Blanca, Costa de Almería, and Costa del Sol.

-Many interesting places you will find among other like Marbella, Puerto Banús, Benálmadena, Mijas, Nerja, Almuñecar and Almería which make the area special one to those with an emphasis on fun.
-The concentration of restaurants, bars and discotheque make for a nightlife not to be missed.
+Many interesting places you will find among other like Marbella, Puerto Banús, Benalmádena, Mijas, Nerja, Almuñecar, and Almería which make the area a special one to those with an emphasis on fun.
+The concentration of restaurants, bars, and discotheques make for a nightlife not to be missed.
 These amenities can combine with excellent golf courses and activities during the day.
 Golf is one of the main draws for visitors to the Costa del Sol.

 If you prefer a more relaxed form of recreation, the beaches and seal boat are sure to please.
-Alternatively, you can enjoy the picturesque landscape and lush pine forests cover the hillsides a few kilometres from the coastline.
-Whether inspired by glamour, nightlife and culture, moving to the Costa del Sol will enable you to indulge yourself in an environment that mixes the security and infrastructure of Europe with exotic attraction and fascinating culture.
-There is a good communication with an international airport at Málaga.
+Alternatively, you can enjoy the picturesque landscape and lush pine forests cover the hillsides a few kilometers from the coastline.
+Whether inspired by glamour, nightlife, and culture, moving to the Costa del Sol will enable you to indulge yourself in an environment that mixes the security and infrastructure of Europe with exotic attractions and fascinating culture.
+There is good communication with an international airport at Málaga.

-The Costa Blanca offers to us an area of great natural beauty, with both a dramatic coastline and landscape With a pleasant round mild climate and the clear blue sky that cap every stunning landscape in this rich and varied region.
-This a unique place to invest and to have a second home away from the larger tourist centres.
-You will find all the amenities, all manner of recreational facilities, from nightlife, restaurants and beach culture to a full range of sporting facilities, including health and fitness spas, golf courses and water sport.
+The Costa Blanca offers to us an area of great natural beauty, with both a dramatic coastline and landscape with a pleasant round mild climate and the clear blue sky that cap every stunning landscape in this rich and varied region.
+This a unique place to invest and to have a second home away from the larger tourist centers.
+You will find all the amenities, all manner of recreational facilities, from nightlife, restaurants, and beach culture to a full range of sporting facilities, including health and fitness spas, golf courses, and water sport.

 Torrevieja has a Mediterranean climate that allows you to enjoy the beaches almost all year around.
 The climate in Torrevieja is continental with mild winters and summers and an average temperature of between 18 and 25 degrees.
 The coastline of Torrevieja is long and beautiful with many nice beaches interrupted by impressive cliffs.
 Torrevieja has two large saltwater lagoons and from one of them, salt is exported to the whole world, with the Nordic countries as the main importers.
 The second lake is a protected nature reserve.
 Its paths and small roads take you out among the lemon and orange groves and a range of interesting wildlife.
 Often you can see flamingos strolling around the lake, which on average is no deeper than two feet.
 With its 103,000 inhabitants, Torrevieja has multiplied its population over the past 30 years.
 People from all over the world have come here for various reasons, mainly the healthy climate with 320 days of sunshine a year, but also for everything that a multicultural tourist paradise offers.
-Here's everything you need to live and work year around: shopping centers, restaurants, three harbours, modern sports facilities, theatres and cultural center, water park, amusement parks, discos, mini golf, outdoor market every Friday, modern hospitals, clinics and pharmacies.
-Even in the central parts of the city, there are several sandy beaches with amenities such as showers, toilets and disabled-friendly facilities.
-Restaurant owners from several countries have established themselves here and you will find Chinese restaurants, Italian pizzerias, German pubs, Irish pubs and Argentinean steakhouses.
-In the south of Torrevieja, you will find one of Europe's most modern hospitals, lemon and orange groves and more beautiful beaches.
-From Playa de Los Locos you can walk for over an hour along the beach and coast lined with restaurants and cafes until you reach the great centre, Tivoli Park.
+Here's everything you need to live and work year-round: shopping centers, restaurants, three harbors, modern sports facilities, theatres, and cultural centers, water parks, amusement parks, discos, mini-golf, outdoor market every Friday, modern hospitals, clinics, and pharmacies.
+Even in the central parts of the city, there are several sandy beaches with amenities such as showers, toilets, and disabled-friendly facilities.
+Restaurant owners from several countries have established themselves here and you will find Chinese restaurants, Italian pizzerias, German pubs, Irish pubs, and Argentinean steakhouses.
+In the south of Torrevieja, you will find one of Europe's most modern hospitals, lemon, and orange groves, and more beautiful beaches.
+From Playa de Los Locos you can walk for over an hour along the beach and coast lined with restaurants and cafes until you reach the great center, Tivoli Park.
 The airport in Alicante is just 35 minutes from Torrevieja.
 Aguas Nuevas and La Mata are located in the Municipality of Torrevieja.

 Villamartin is one of the many new developments that have popped up in the past decade in this area of Costa Blanca.
 The area is very popular with tourists and most of them come from other Western European countries.
 In the last 10 years, they have virtually transformed the village into a modern-looking town.
 There are other golf courses nearby and numerous beaches.
 The nearest beach is La Zenia.